Our Research

 2021

-Prantzalos, K., Zhang, J., Shafiabadi, N., Fernandez-BacaVaca, G. and Sahoo, S.S., 2021.
+Prantzalos, K., Zhang, J., Shafiabadi, N., Fernandez-BacaVaca, G. and Sahoo, S.S., 2022, February.
 Epilepsy-Connect: An Integrated Knowledgebase for Characterizing Alterations in Consciousness State of Pharmacoresistant Epilepsy Patients.
 In AMIA Annual Symposium Proceedings (Vol. 2021, p.
 1019).
-American Medical Informatics Association.

-Zhang, J., Bauman, R., Shafiabadi, N., Gurski, N., Fernandez-BacaVaca, G. and Sahoo, S.S., 2021.
-Characterizing Brain Network Dynamics using Persistent Homology in Patients with Refractory Epilepsy.
+Zhang, J., Bauman, R., Shafiabadi, N., Gurski, N., Fernandez-BacaVaca, G. and Sahoo, S.S., 2022, February.
+Characterizing brain network dynamics using persistent homology in patients with refractory epilepsy.
 In AMIA Annual Symposium Proceedings (Vol. 2021, p.
 1244).
-American Medical Informatics Association.

 2020